RahulGoel2000/RahulGoel2000.github.io/docs/Labs/Lab 3 - ToF.md

 ## I. Objective

-The goal of this lab is to connect and analyse two time of flight sensors in order to find an object’s distance from the robot.
+<p>The goal of this lab is to connect and analyse two time of flight sensors in order to find an object’s distance from the robot.</p>
 ---

 ## II.
 Materials/Software